-I have climbed Kilimanjaro 30+ times to date and happy to go through training plans, give full detailed kit list and explain how our Kilimanjaro climbs run.
+I have climbed Kilimanjaro 35+ times to date and happy to go through training plans, give full detailed kit list and explain how our Kilimanjaro climbs run.
 CLICK HERE for our packing video.
 Ultimately climbing at altitude is a dangerous sport and claims many casualties each year.
 One of the guiding principals of mountaineering is that an individual climber takes responsible for his or her own safety.
 If you cannot accept this then this information and probably climbing in general is unlikely to suit you.
-This page has all the information you need for climbing Kilimanjaro.
+I am happy to chat with you if you are interested.

 Q: Where is Kilimanjaro?